Interpreting Texts Critically: Asking Questions

 - Trying to get the reader to identify with the author or evoke respect for the authority of the author (for example, through the tone)

 - Trying to get the reader to care about a subject, cause, or problem (perhaps by appealing to his/her emotions by using shocking statistics, anecdotes, or detailed descriptions)

 - Trying to get the reader to align him/herself with a greater class of readers (e.g. “the educated,” women, environmentalists)

 - Using the assumed interests and values of the reader as a foundation for another argument

 Ask yourself which of these techniques the writer is using and how.
 Are they effective?

-- consider the writer’s use of language and style (Go to worksheet)
+- consider the writer’s use of language and style (worksheet)

 The writer makes many decisions concerning language and style that serve to influence your responses as a reader.
 Examine the following aspects of the writing: overall tone, sentence formation, choice and connotation of words, use of punctuation, and brevity or length of passages.
 How do the writer’s choices about language and style aid their argument?
 What do these choices reveal about the writer’s argument?

-- consider the ideology that informs the text (Go to worksheet)
+- consider the ideology that informs the text (worksheet)

 Try to uncover the ideology--the system of beliefs, values, and ideas about the world--that underlies the text.
 A simple way to do this is to write down words and ideas that are valued in the text or represented by the author in a positive way.
 Then write down the opposite of each word.
 These binaries, or pairs of opposites, will reveal the ideology that informs the text.